 We learn to walk on our own.
 Remarkably, no one teaches us how to walk.

-Proper gait (walking style) is ranked 7th among 20 Key Health Factors for 2020.
-It provides proper alignment of the body, reducing stress on your bones, joints and tendons and increasing flexibility.
+Proper gait (walking style) is one of 23 Key Health Factors for 2023.
+Proper gait aligns your body, reducing stress on your bones, joints and tendons and increasing your flexibility.
 It reduces your risk of injuries such as Achilles tendon ruptures and leg muscle strains.

 So, if your mobility is not unfortunately impaired by disease or injury, how should you walk?